TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CodingBestPractices/StaticMethods.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Coding guidelines; Static methods
 ..  _cgl-static-methods:

 ==============
-Static Methods
+Static methods
 ==============

 When a given class calls one of its own static methods (or one from one